-- If we decide the medical care or drug is covered and you followed all the rules, we'll pay for our share of the cost.
-Our share of the cost might not be the full amount you paid (for example, if you got a drug at an out-of-network pharmacy or the cash price you paid for a drug is higher than our negotiated price).
-If you already paid for the service or drug, we'll mail your reimbursement of our share of the cost to you.
-If you haven't paid for the service or drug yet, we'll mail the payment directly to the provider. - If we decide the medical care or drug is not covered, or you did not follow all the rules, we won't pay for our share of the cost.
+- If we decide the medical care is covered and you followed all the rules, we'll pay for our share of the cost.
+If you have already paid for the service, we'll mail your reimbursement of our share of the cost to you.
+If you haven't paid for the service yet, we'll mail the payment directly to the provider. - If we decide the medical care is not covered, or you did not follow all the rules, we won't pay for our share of the cost.
 We'll send you a letter explaining the reasons why we aren't sending the payment and your right to appeal that decision.

-Section 3.1 If we tell you that we won't pay for all or part of the medical care or drug, you can make an appeal
+Section 3.1 If we tell you that we won't pay for all or part of the medical care, you can make an appeal

 If you think we made a mistake in turning down your request for payment or the amount we're paying, you can make an appeal.
 If you make an appeal, it means you're asking us to change the decision we made when we turned down your request for payment.
 The appeals process is a formal process with detailed procedures and important deadlines.
-For the details on how to make this appeal, go to Chapter 9.
+For the details on how to make this appeal, go to Chapter 7.